 Sennheiser HD 206 Best cheap

 Sennheiser has a long history of making top-notch audio equipment.
 Their headphone lineup ranges from $10 budget headphones to an insanely expensive electrostatic headphone and amplifier combo, Sennheiser HE-1, for an eye-watering $59.000.

-Sennheiser’s microphones and headphones have been used in a professional environment for years.
+Sennheiser headphones and microphones have been used in a professional environment for years.
 They’re dependable, durable, and offer top-notch performance.

 It’s no wonder Sennheiser makes some of the best headphones for music lovers.
-Many of their products are considered classics by an audiophile community.
+Many of their products are considered classics by the audiophile community.